-Kenya environemnt and health reporter,
+Kenya environment and health reporter,

 Verah Okeyo, wins Microsoft Modern Journalism and ICFJ Alumni reporting grant program award.